ArchAerialData/flatten-pdf/README.md

 # flatten-pdf

 Utility for merging and flattening invoice PDFs.
-The repository contains a GitHub Actions workflow for building a signed macOS application bundle and DMG.
+The repository contains a GitHub Actions workflow for building a signed and notarized macOS application bundle and DMG.

 ## Building the macOS Application

 The workflow is defined in `.github/workflows/Build-Mac-PDF.yml`.
 It runs when you push a Git tag that matches `v*.*.*`.
-The job installs Python dependencies, builds the `.app` using PyInstaller, vendors Ghostscript via Homebrew and produces an `InvoiceMerge.dmg`.
+The job installs Python dependencies, builds the `.app` using PyInstaller, vendors Ghostscript via Homebrew, signs and notarizes the bundle (when the required secrets are available) and produces an `InvoiceMerge.dmg`.

+### Required Secrets

+The workflow expects the following secrets to be configured on your repository for codesigning and notarization:

+- `MACOS_CERTIFICATE` – base64-encoded signing certificate (.p12)
+- `MACOS_CERTIFICATE_PASSWORD` – password for the certificate
+- `MACOS_CODESIGN_IDENTITY` – signing identity to use with `codesign`
+- `APPLE_ID` – your Apple ID used for notarization
+- `APPLE_TEAM_ID` – Developer Team ID
+- `APPLE_APP_PASSWORD` – app-specific password for notarization

 ### Triggering the workflow